Showing posts with label Graceland. Show all posts

 We saw an inlaid map of the Mississippi River.
 I took pictures of the maps and markers of the Mississippi River from beginning to end.

-The river walk is a portrait of Old Man River in Miniature that winds 1,000 miles of Lower Mississippi.
+The river walk is a portrait of Old Man River in Miniature that winds 1,000 miles along the Lower Mississippi.

-The model portrays important features of the river and its floodplain, with an inlaid street map of each community along its banks.
+The model portrays essential features of the river and its floodplain, with an inlaid street map of each community along its banks.

 The river model is a jigsaw puzzle, made up of 1,746 pre-cast concrete panels, each weighing 8 1/2 tons.
-An average of 1,200,000 gallons of water flow through the system.
+An average of 1,200,000 gallons of water flows through the system.

 Information panels along the river wall tell the stories of people, places, and events along the lower Mississippi River.